-Mark Hammond (Bonsai)
+Mark Hammond (Microsoft)

 Mark Hammond explains how Bonsai’s platform enables every developer to add intelligence to their software or hardware, regardless of AI expertise.
 Bonsai’s suite of tools—a new programming language, AI engine, and cloud service—abstracts away the lowest-level details of programming AI, allowing developers to focus on concepts they want a system to learn and how those concepts can be taught.